hallispio/tima-avatar/README.md

 ## 🌌 Tima Avatar
 **KVM-based Virtualization Control System**

 ## [🚧 Work In Progress]

-- Building a custom Rust-based VMM from scratch, bypassing QEMU/libvirt to directly control KVM ioctl and inject custom hypercalls.
+Building a custom Rust-based VMM from scratch, directly controlling KVM ioctl (bypassing QEMU/libvirt) and implementing custom hypercalls for research and experimentation.
-## [Warning: Active Mutation]

-- Still forging the core.
-This is a highly experimental VMM research zone.
-The codebase and hardware-level interactions can and will be broken, rewritten, or completely overhauled at any given moment.
-Proceed with caution.
+Note: This is an experimental project under active development.
+The codebase and low‑level interactions may change as the design evolves.

 ### ⚡ Current Status
 - ✅ Environment Setup Complete